The most likely common cause: Introduction

 CCP invites several open problems, e.g. which stochastic dependencies are to be explained via (\ref{cccp}), and when such explanations can be useful \cite{sober,hoover}?
 Our paper does not address this question, but rather its antipode: provided that we know that the common cause $\C$ exists, and given the joint probabilities $p(a,b)$ only (this situation refers to causal insufficiency, and $\C$ is also known as latent confounder \cite{scheines}), can we determine the most likely probabilities $p(a,c)$ and $p(b|c)$ that are constrained by (\ref{cccp})?
-Eq.~(\ref{cccp}) do not suffice for unique determination of $C$, i.e. (\ref{cccp}) defines a non-identifiable mixture model; see Appendix \ref{obs_non} for a brief reminder on maximum likelihood and nonidentifiability.
+Eq.~(\ref{cccp}) do not suffice for unique determination of $C$, i.e., (\ref{cccp}) defines a non-identifiable mixture model; see Appendix \ref{obs_non} for a brief reminder on maximum likelihood and nonidentifiability.
 Based on the generalized likelihood \cite{armen2020}|which for the present case closely relates to the maximum entropy principle|we show that the above question has a well-defined answer that is consistent with CCP.
+See Ref.~\cite{predo} and especially chapter 1 of Ref.~\cite{pawitan} for an in-depth review of various concepts and forms of likelihood.

 After defining the concept of the most likely common cause in section \ref{gl}, we study in detail the simplest case of two binary, symmetric $\A$ and $\B$; see section \ref{bin}.
 Here we find that probabilities for the most likely cause demonstrate a non-analytic behavior (akin to a second-order phase-transition), when $p(a,b)$ changes from correlated to anti-correlated behavior.
 Section \ref{three} discusses the common cause for three variables.
 Here we find that the most likely cause can generate causal structures that cannot be represented via directed acyclic graphs with Markov condition.
 Section \ref{beta>1} relates our generalized likelihood approach with predictive likelihood \cite{predo} and the minimal common cause entropy \cite{murad} which are alternative methods for recovering the hidden cause (or latent confounder).
 In contrast to the common cause inferred via the generalized likelihood, these methods offer two different types of sparse common cause, where some probabilities are set to zero.
 We argue that such sparse common causes demand prior information and that even if such information is available, the prediction by the predictive likelihood is more consistent with CCP than the minimal common cause entropy.
 We conclude in the last section.